Applicants must meet the following admission requirements:

 Neurological Foundations of Communication

 The prerequisite courses can be taken at any time during or following your undergraduate degree program.
-The prerequisites must be completed before starting the graduate program fall semester (we do not allow students to begin the graduate program other than fall semester).
+The prerequisites must be completed before starting the graduate program summer semester (we do not allow students to begin the graduate program other than summer semester).
 Students cannot take the prerequisites concurrently with the graduate program courses.
 However, students may apply for admission into the graduate program while taking the prerequisite courses.
 Because admission to the graduate program is competitive, successful completion of the prerequisite courses does not guarantee admission into the graduate program.
 Grades for the prerequisite courses are just one part of the complete application file.
-The prerequisite courses are offered at U.C. during fall, spring, and summer semesters.
-These courses are generally offered between 8:00 AM and 5:00 PM Monday through Friday.

 Register for the prerequisite classes online through One Stop.
 Information about course offerings, fees, registration dates, and answers to frequently asked questions can be found in the "Schedule of Classes" located on the Onestop website.
-Contact Dr. Carney Sotto at email@example.com with questions regarding prerequisite course work and/or registration.
+Contact Katherine Russell, AuD at email@example.com with questions regarding prerequisite course work and/or registration.
 Until such time as you are accepted into the graduate program, you will be taking classes through the OneStop Student Service Center.

 Prior to registration, complete a Basic Data Form .
-Please allow 3 business days for processing.
+Please allow three business days for processing.
 The university Office of the Registrar will contact you by email with registration credentials.

-Some of the universities that may offer one or more of these courses on-line or on-site are Idaho State University, California State University at Northridge, Western Kentucky University, Ohio State University, LaSalle University, University of Akron, Longwood University, University of Northern Colorado.
+Some of the universities that may offer one or more of these courses on-line or on-site are Utah State University, California State University at Northridge, Western Kentucky University, Ohio State University, LaSalle University, University of Akron, Longwood University, Eastern New Mexico.
 Other course providers may be found through the Internet.